SpongeCodes/coding-contests/leetcode/weekly/weekly-404/README.md

 2 AND 3 . \
+Get maximum length of subsequence where sum modulo k of all pairwise adjacent elements is equal.

+--
-Get maximum length of subsequence where sum modulo k of all pairwise adjacent elements is equal My solution was to maintain dp[n][k] array where I stored: dp[i][j] = longest subsequence of adjacent pairwise sum = j ending at index j
+My solution was to maintain dp[n][k] array where I stored: dp[i][j] = longest subsequence of adjacent pairwise sum = j ending at index j